-- To carry out the IHC-based analysis of the markers of DNA damage/ repair, hypoxia angiogenesis, apopotosis in tumor tissues before starting the therapy and at the time of surgery to evaluate the association with treatment response. - To conduct multiplex ELISA-based analysis of markers of inflammation, hypoxia, and angiogenesis before and after the treatment in serum samples and evaluate their association with clinical outcome.
+- To carry out global transcriptome and methylome profiling of the tissues of patients pre- and post-NACT to evaluate the association of gene signatures with treatment response. - To carry out the IHC-based analysis of the markers of DNA damage/ repair, hypoxia angiogenesis, apopotosis in tumor tissues before starting the therapy and at the time of surgery to evaluate the association with treatment response. - To conduct multiplex ELISA-based analysis of markers of inflammation, hypoxia, and angiogenesis before and after the treatment in serum samples and evaluate their association with clinical outcome.